 A Native American medicine bag or medicine bundle is a container for items believed to protect or give spiritual powers to its owner.
 Varying in size, it could be small enough to wear around the neck, or it could be a large bag with a long strap called a “bandolier.”
 The size of the bag is determined by how many items need to be carried.

-In historic times, medicine men and shamans generally carried a large medicine bundle that could hold numerous items such as seeds, herbs, pine cones, grass, animal teeth or claws, horsehair, rocks, tobacco, beads, arrowheads, bones, or anything else of relatively small size that possessed spiritual value to the bundle’s owner.
-Warriors also carried bundles that included items that were important to him such as rattles, animal furs, special stones, or anything that meant something to the owner.
+In historical times, medicine men and shamans generally carried a large medicine bundle that could hold numerous items such as seeds, herbs, pine cones, grass, animal teeth or claws, horsehair, rocks, tobacco, beads, arrowheads, bones, or anything else of relatively small size that possessed spiritual value to the bundle’s owner.
+Warriors also carried bundles that included important items, such as rattles, animal furs, special stones, or anything that meant something to the owner.

-Because the medicine bag is considered a very precious possession that represents a person’s spiritual life, it and its contents are generally considered holy by the tribal community and its contents are meant to be kept secret by the owner.
-The bundle should never touch the ground which is why the bundles are to be securely wrapped.
+Because the medicine bag is considered a very precious possession representing a person’s spiritual life, it and its contents are generally regarded as holy by the tribal community.
+Its contents are meant to be kept secret by the owner.
+The bundle should never touch the ground, which is why the bundles are to be securely wrapped.
 Prayers and rituals usually accompany the manufacture and opening of medicine bundles.

 Medicine bundles can also be maintained for an entire tribe.
-This bundle would obviously be much larger and would contain special objects which can only be handled by certain tribe members and is only opened on special occasions.
+This bundle would be much larger and contain special objects that can only be handled by certain tribe members and are only opened on special occasions.
 All bags and bundles can possess powers for protection, good luck, good hunting, or healing.
 Medicine bundles are sometimes buried with the owner or handed down from one generation to the next.